Wednesday, January 25, 2012

 For starters, soup for appetizer.
 A vegetable soup with ground beef to be exact, with a choice of red and green salsas to enhance flavor.
 Adding a dollop of either salsa does make the soup more flavorful, but adding both gives heat and a welcome tomato richness.

 The tamale plate comes with rice and beans.
-The rice with corn was on the bland side whereas the refried beans were more hearty – though likely from a can – and dusted with a generous dusting of Cojita cheese.
+The rice with corn was on the bland side whereas the refried beans were more hearty and dusted with a generous dusting of Cojita cheese.
 The poblano and cheese tamale is quite tasty but rather dry in comparison to the tamales I recently enjoyed in Las Vegas [see blog post].
 I think the key factor is to purchase a dozen or so to go and steam at home.
 My dining partner did so and said they were far better.

 Curious about the Tostadas con Cueritos I asked what it was made with.
 The answer was pickled pig skin.
 I opted for a tostada with beef, but we were generously offered a sample.
 It's too hardcore for me but my more adventurous companion was keen to try.
 She compared it to octopus in sushi: tough and tasteless.